bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/rares_stefan.visan/index.md

 The 4 x MAX7219 8x8 LED Matrix modules are separately connected to the microcontroller.
 All four matrices share the same DIN and CLK lines (SPI bus).
 Each matrix has its own Chip Select (CS) line, allowing the Raspberry Pi Pico to control them independently via SPI.

-In the next week, the matrices will be placed together to form a large 16x16 display grid, visually representing the game board in real time.
-The distance sensors will be placed one for each line of the grid.
+All the hardware components are mounted on a cardboard base, with the LED matrices arranged to form a 16x16 grid.
+The sensors are positioned on the sides of the matrices to detect hand movements, and the buttons are easily accessible for player interaction.
+All wires are are hidden under the cardboard to create a clean and user-friendly interface.

 Two tactile push buttons are used to confirm actions and reset the game.

 A passive buzzer generates sound effects, enhancing user feedback and engagement.

-The wire configuration will be rearranged for a better and cleaner appearance.

 [VIDEO: Testing the Components](https://imgur.com/urttDcY)